-In the 1.5 years of God pressing into me, stretching me and helping me adjust to the ridge He has placed me on I have not always been a willing participant.
+In the 1.5 years of God pressing into me, stretching me, and helping me adjust to the ridge He has placed me on I have not always been a willing participant.
 I have dragged this process out with my stubbornness and back peddled out of fear.
 I have isolated myself and wallowed.
 Just like Much-Afraid in Hinds Feet On High Places I have questioned the path my Shephard has called me to walk.

 ” ‘Much-Afraid,’ said the shepherd again, ‘tell me, what is the matter.
 Why were you so fearful?’
 ‘It is the way you have chosen for me to go,’ she whispered.
 ‘It looks so dreadful, Shepherd so impossible.
 I turn giddy and faint whenever I look at it.
 The roes and hinds can go there, but the are not limping, crippled, or cowardly like me.’
 ‘But, Much-Afraid, what did I promise you in the Valley of Humiliation?’ asked the Shepherd with a smile.
 Much-Afraid looked started, and the blood rushed into her cheeks and ebbed her again, leaving them as white as before.
 ‘You said,’ she began and broke off and then began again.
 ‘O Shepherd, you said you would make my feet like hinds’ feet and set me upon mine High Places.’
 ‘Well,’ he answered cheerily, ‘the only way to develop hinds’ feet is to go by the paths which the hinds use–like this one.’
 Much-Afraid trembled and looked at him shamefacedly.
 ‘I don’t think–I want–hinds’ feet, if it means I have to go on a path like that,’ she said slowly and painfully.

 The Shepherd was a very surprising person.
 Instead of looking either disappointed or disapproving, he actually laughed again.
 ‘Oh, yes you do,’ he said cheerfully.
 ‘I know you better than you know yourself, Much-Afraid.
 You want it very much indeed, and I promise you these hinds’ feet.
-Indeed, I have brought you on purpose to this back side of the desert, where the mountains are particularly steep and where there are no paths but the tracks of the deer and of the mountain goats for you to follow, that the promise may be fulfilled.”
+Indeed, I have brought you on purpose to this backside of the desert, where the mountains are particularly steep and where there are no paths but the tracks of the deer and of the mountain goats for you to follow, that the promise may be fulfilled.”

 We all climb our own mountains at different times in our lives.
 Sometimes those paths will be easy and beautiful and short-lived.
 Other times, they will be the thing that makes or breaks us.
 Press on my friend, I promise even the hard path that seems so wrong, if the Shepherd is leading, it is the right one.

-Mountains are beautiful.
+The mountains are beautiful.
 Every morning I wake up in awe of the beauty I am surrounded by.
 They are always changing as the seasons bring different weather, growth, death, and rebirth.
 The last 1.5 years haven’t taught me that my first mountain memories and experiences were wrong, simply that they were incomplete.
 God delights in us, and we seek to draw near to Him.
 He created mountains, of course, He likes that we enjoy them.
 I’ve simply learned that my previous times were incomplete.
 God has more for me than short highs on mountain peaks.
 He is growing me and shaping me in His image, and using the mountains He has placed me in to help me hear and see Him more clearly.